deswa7310/E101-AVC-Project-Team-11/README.md

 - If you don't want to bother with Markdown (.md) Editors, send the SysAdmin (@Kaolinnite) the changes you want uploaded.
 - **If you make a decent sized change (e.g. severals function long), please upload it whenever you can.
 Incremental changes are better than massive changes because we can all review it easier**

-## Installation Instructions:
+## Installation Instructions: Windows only and using Geany
-Windows
+Downloading files

-- Download the SFML Zip file and AVC_WIN10 Zip file from the repository
+- Download the SFML, AVC_server, and robot zip files
+ - **Note:** Install the SFML library that is the same version as your compiler e.g. SFML-64-bit with Mingw-64 and SFML-32-bit with Mingw-32
-- Unzip the SFML file into a folder preferably C:\SFML
+- Extract the SFML file into a folder, preferably C:\.
+Extract both the server and robot into another folder **Important:** Don't extract zip files into new folders.
+This will interfere with how everything functions

+Setting up Geany
-- Customize the Geany compiler by going to Build and then selecting Set Build Commands
-- Where it says "make" enter mingw32-make
+- Open Geany and by going to Build and then selecting Set Build Commands.
+Where it says "make" enter mingw32-make or mingw64-make, depending on which version of MinGW you are using.
+- **IF you put the SFML library somewhere else or you renamed the .cpp files:**
+ - Open the makefiles in each folder in Geany or any text editor.
+Where C:\\SFML is, replace it with the file path of your own SFML library
+ - If the name of any of your .cpp files are different, change the robot/server3 names used in the makefile to your new name (e.g. changing robot.o to robot2.o)
+- Open robot.cpp and server3.cpp in Geany in two different windows.
+Instead of compiling the program select make under the build command in Geany to create new executables
+- Execute server3 first then robot to run the program

+## Trouble Shooting for Issues:
+- SFML library works best when installed in C:\\.
+Check to see that SFML folder you extracted is A: the correct one for your complier version, B: the file path of the SFML folder is
-- Copy all dll files from the SFML download folder and into the same folder as your .cpp files
+- Sometimes the preinstalled libraries sometimes fail.
+Copy all dll files from the SFML download folder and into the same folder as your .cpp files
-- Inside AVC_ROBOT open makefile, robot.cpp and robot.hpp in Geany
-- Inside AVC_SERVER open makefile and server.cpp in Geany
-- Instead of compiling the program select make under the build command in Geany

-## Common Installation Issues:
+- If using the makefile fails for no discernable reason, delete the robot.exe and robot.o and then run make
-Issue: Makefile does not make Possible fixes: Makefile may be seprated by multiple spaces instead of a tab when lines start with g++ Makefile may not be getting SFML files from right place.
-To get correct file location click on the SFML file in file expoler and where it says "This PC" right click on it and select "Copy address as text".
-Paste it where it says DIR and add another back slash so its in the format of "C:\\SFML\SFML-2.5.1"
+- Makefile may be seprated by multiple spaces instead of a tab when lines start with g++ - replaces them with a tab
+- Don't worry about depreciated method messages - the programs will still work